mfernest/SEBC/Partner Bootcamp  - Certify.md

 <div style="page-break-after: always;"></div>

 # <center> Friday AM
-# <center> Challenges
+# <center> Challenges - Open Lab

 * You're going to build a C5 cluster and Kerberise it.
-* We'll forego time limits for the beta, as the challenges have not yet been vetted for that.
+* We'll forego time limits for the beta,
-* You will instead document your progress by email
+* You will document your progress by email
     * The timestamps will help us gauge complexity -- please be prompt
-* If you have difficulty with some stage of this challenge, remember:
+* If you have difficulty at a stage in this challenge, remember:
     * Use the troubleshooting steps listed earlier to guide your email report:
         * What do you know works?
         * What have you checked, including where?